 Examples of Tropes Seen In Pink Martini's Work

-- An Aesop - In "Bitty Boppy Betty," a moral is lightly dropped at the end about celebrating variety and tolerating other people, making it something of a Gay Aesop.
+- An Aesop: In "Bitty Boppy Betty," a moral is lightly dropped at the end about celebrating variety and tolerating other people, mixed in with a Gay Aesop (Betty's a crossdressing man).
 As well, "Cante E Dance" has a message about accepting the unpredictability of life and enjoying it while it lasts.

-- Bilingual Bonus - This is a very multilingual band.
-They've sung in English, French, Italian, Spanish, Japanese, Croatian, Arabic, Portuguese, Turkish, Greek, Romanian... and with their holiday album alone they add Hebrew, Ukrainian, German, Ladino, and Chinese to the list.
-And they're trying to get Armenian in at some point.
+- Bilingual Bonus: This is a very multilingual band.
+They've sung in English, French, Italian, Spanish, Japanese, Croatian, Arabic, Portuguese, Turkish, Greek, Romanian, Farsi, Armenian... and with their holiday album alone they add Hebrew, Ukrainian, German, Ladino, and Chinese to the list.

-- But Liquor Is Quicker - Part of the story behind "Hey, Eugene!"
+- But Liquor Is Quicker: Part of the story behind "Hey, Eugene!"
 They were both buzzed (though Eugene's skinhead friend was smashed... and they were both buzzed enough to not notice a completely drunk skinhead staggering out of an elevator).
-The other part is Willing Suspension of Disbelief that anyone would get China Forbes'◊ phone number and never call back.

 - Gay Aesop: "Bitty Boppy Betty" politely asks you not to judge the eponymous Betty, who's a crossdresser on nights, and a defense attorney by day.